hashbangcode/webolution/README.md

 A demo application has been written in Slim Framework 3 that shows each evolution running.
 This can be seen in the /demo directory.
 The application also features a couple of interactive forms that allow individuals to be selected and fed into the next generation.

 Next steps:
+- Tidy up the code.
+Lots of missing comments and messy looking bits.
 - Refactor the constructor in the Evolution classes to prevent them doing too much or accepting too many parameters.
 - Standardize the Individual constructors to prevent them being specific to the type.
 - Force the population statistics to be generated.